WonganiEdgar01/personal-site-css-and-html-WonganiEdgar01/README.md

 My main design choice was to keep the layout simple and clean while incoparating consistent theme.
 Making my site resposive through the use of flex.

-Overall what I'm proud of is that i have manage to come up with a clean portfolio, however its in complete.
+Overall what I'm proud of is that i have manage to come up with a clean portfolio, however its in complete, but i will be working towards developing a complete portfolio site